Report: A Mob Firebombs Madison County Building While Police Are Told To ‘Stand Down’

 After a firebomb was thrown into the building, officers smelled smoke and reported it.
 Once again, they were told to stand down.

-Dispatchers were evacuated from the building which resulted in a disruption of emergency services while several dispatchers and deputies responded to the area to pout the fire out.
+Dispatchers were evacuated from the building which resulted in a disruption of emergency services while several dispatchers and deputies responded to the area to put the fire out.

 This action likely saved the lives of hundreds, including juveniles and inmates housed inside the building and jail.